18F/ux-guide/CONTRIBUTING.md

 ## Goals

-Kick things off by scheduling a chat with your partner to decide on 5-10 goals for your content.
+Kick things off by scheduling a chat with your partner to decide on five goals for your content.

-For example, goals for the “Our approach” section might include (“By reading the ‘our approach’ section of the UX guide, 18F staff should be able to”):
+For example, goals for the “Our approach” section might include (“By reading the ‘our approach’ section of the UX guide, 18F staff will be able to”):

 - Conceptualize design as a series of (research and design) decisions that change and articulate a project’s scope — inputs and outputs that help us reach desired outcomes
 - Understand why design requires humility, and how UX designers facilitate feedback loops